-- does not hold transaction data for the purpose of being required to disclose the data under the CDR regime.
-'Purpose' is discussed further in Chapter B (Key concepts). - 13.35 These four terms are not defined in the Competition and Consumer Act or the Privacy Act.
-11 - 13.36 The following analysis of each term draws on the ordinary meaning of the terms, APP Guidelines and Part V of the Freedom of Information Act 1982.
+Rules.
+For example, a data holder that is an authorised deposit-taking institution collects transaction data for the purpose of providing a banking service to its customer.
+It does not hold transaction data for the purpose of being required to disclose the data under the CDR regime.
+'Purpose' is discussed further in Chapter B (Key concepts).

+- 13.38 These four terms are not defined in the Competition and Consumer Act or the Privacy Act. - 13.39 The following analysis of each term draws on the ordinary meaning of the terms, APP Guidelines and Part V of the Freedom of Information Act 1982.
 As the analysis indicates, there is overlap in the meaning of the terms.